rclone/rclone/docs/content/cache.md

 #### --cache-db-purge ####

-Flag to clear all the cached data for this remote before.
+Flag to clear all the cached data for this remote on start.

 **Default**: not set